skylabrooks/FinishOutNow/docs/01_Getting_Started/02_BUSINESS_CASE.md

 ## 📚 Key Takeaways

-1. **FinishOutNow finds real commercial projects automatically** - no more manual searching
+1. **Early Books finds real commercial projects automatically** - no more manual searching
 2. **AI analyzes permits to find YOUR best opportunities** - only high-value, relevant leads
 3. **You reach prospects on day 2-3 of project planning** - before competitors
 4. **3-5x faster sales cycle** - from 6 months to 2-3 months